JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 Storage solution which:

 - Enables sharing data without provisioning & can scale automatically.

--
+- Supports up thousands of EC2 instances connecting to a file system concurrently.

+- Can store petabytes (2^50 bytes).

+- Option for EFS Infrequent-Access One Zone &rarr;